On Hold - Adoption Pending 12.07.2018

 6 Kgs each.

 Low - short strolls or playtime at home.
 Bill isn’t a fan of long walks but loves to get out, have a smell and experience new surroundings.
-Ben is similar however, he is more active and could even go for a run.
+Ben is similar however, he is more active and could even go for a short run.

 How is this dog on a lead?